Sam772/Clash/README.md

 ![clash-main-menu](/Assets/Textures/MapPreview/MainMenuPreview.png)

 ## Changelog v0.1.0 - v0.5.0

+### User Interface
 - Added a main menu
 - Added a map selection screen
+- Added a profile screen
 - Added a settings screen
-- Bug fixes with gameplay
-- Updated camera
-- User Interface changes
-- Login / Register functionality
-- Password Reset functionality
-- New stats
-- New Unit Types
-- Chatbox
-- Added background planes to the maps
-- New maps
 - Added an extras screen
 - Added a tactician tips screen
+- Updated unit user interface

+### Gameplay
+- Added three more playable maps
+- Added new unit stats
+- Added new unit types
+- Added a terrain interaction feature
+- Added a Chatbox
+- Added terrain backgrounds to each map
+- Bug fixes with gameplay
+- Updated the camera controller
-- Basic skeleton of skills feature
+- Added a basic skeleton of the skills feature

+### Other
-- Added a profile screen
+- Added a login system with Login / Register functionality
-- Added basic terrain interaction
+- Added Password Reset functionality

 ### View the full changelog at <link>